Khobragade Multispeciality Hospital

 Common Causes of Irregular Periods

-Understanding the root cause is the first step toward effective treatment.
-Several factors can disrupt the menstrual cycle.
+Treatment for irregular periods – Understanding the root cause is the first step toward effective treatment, as several factors can affect the menstrual cycle.

 1. Hormonal Imbalance